 On June 13, 2025, The Hiller Companies, a provider of fire protection products and services, discovered a data security incident that impacted the personal information of individuals connected to its operations.
-According to disclosures made to the California, Massachusetts and Vermont Attorneys General, attackers copied certain files from Hiller’s systems without authorization on or around Dec.
+According to disclosures made to the California, Massachusetts, New Hampshire, Montana and Vermont Attorneys General, attackers copied certain files from Hiller’s systems without authorization on or around Dec.
 18, 2024.

 A detailed forensic investigation led by external cybersecurity experts revealed that the compromised files contained an array of sensitive information.
 The types of consumer information exposed include personally identifiable information (PII) such as names, Social Security numbers, driver’s license numbers, unique government-issued identification numbers, passport numbers, financial account information, and payment card numbers.
 In addition, protected health information (PHI) was also affected, including medical information and health insurance details.